World Institute for Development Economics Research: Research

 The Research Programme is reformulated every two years by the Institute's director in consultation with the UNU-WIDER Board following extensive discussions with UNU-WIDER research staff, leading economists in the UN and elsewhere, and donor government representatives.
-Research projects are led by scholars (Research Fellows and External Project Directors) who elaborate the proposals before the projects are launched.
+Research projects are led by scholars (Research Fellows and External Project Directors) who elaborate on the proposals before the projects are launched.
 Each project typically invites selected authors to write original research papers which are later presented and discussed at project workshops and conferences.
 In some cases, a more general 'call for papers' may be announced on the Institute's website.

-Typically, two large development conferences are organized annually in Helsinki, each of which brings together around 100 individuals to present papers and to discuss current problems on development issues.
-Participants are usually researchers and policy makers from the academic, government, and development communities.
-Special attempts are made to encourage researchers from developing countries and to achieve a gender balance at these events.
+Typically, two large development conferences are organized annually in Helsinki, each of which brings together around 100 individuals to present papers and discuss current problems on development issues.
+Participants are usually researchers and policymakers from the academic, government, and development communities.
+Special attempts are made to encourage researchers from developing countries to achieve a gender balance at these events.

 The research studies are published as WIDER working papers.
 The outcomes also often include a policy brief and an article in the WIDERAngle.

 Annual lecture

-The WIDER Annual Lecture is delivered by an eminent scholar who has made a significant contribution in the field of economics of development and transition.
+The WIDER Annual Lecture is delivered by an eminent scholar who has made a significant contribution to the field of economics of development and transition.